valentinc94/alegra/readme.md

 # Alegra API Client

-This is a Python client for the Alegra API.
-It provides convenient methods for interacting with the Alegra API endpoints.
+This Python script serves as a client for the Alegra API (https://developer.alegra.com/).
+It allows you to list and interact with various resources provided by the API.

 ### Installation